 Many fled Rutshuru on Saturday, fearing an M23 attack.

 Fighting in the resource-rich region between government troops and the rebels has intensified in recent days.
-The Tutsi soldiers had been integrated into the army but started defecting in April and formed M23, which is short for the March 23 Movement.

 A recent UN report said Rwandan officials had provided direct support to M23, including weapons, ammunition and recruits, charges Rwanda denies.